Fundamentals of Electrostatic Discharge

 3. Identify and Define the Electrostatic Protected Areas (EPA).

 Per Glossary ESD ADV1.0 an ESD protected area is “A defined location with the necessary materials, tools and equipment capable of controlling static electricity to a level that minimizes damage to ESD susceptible items”.
-These are the areas in which you will be handling ESD sensitive items and the areas in which you will need to implement the basic ESD control procedures including bonding or electrically connecting all conductive and dissipative materials, including personnel, to a known common ground.
+These are the areas in which you will be handling ESDS items and the areas in which you will need to implement the basic ESD control procedures including bonding or electrically connecting all conductive and dissipative materials, including personnel, to a known common ground.

 4. Reduce Electrostatic Charge Generation

 If projections of ESD sensitivity are correct, ESD protection measures in product design will be increasingly less effective in minimizing ESD losses.
 The fourth principle of control is to reduce electrostatic charge generation and accumulation in the first place.
 It’s fairly basic: no charge – no discharge.
 We begin by eliminating as many static charge generating processes or materials, specifically high-charging insulators such as common plastics, as possible from the EPA work environment.
 We keep conductive/dissipative materials at the same electrostatic potential using equipotential bonding or attaching to equipment ground.
 Electrostatic discharge does not occur between materials kept at the same potential.
 In the EPA, ESD control items such as worksurface mats, flooring, smocks, etc. which are to be attached to ground to reduce charge generation and accumulation should be used in place of more common factory products.
 Personnel are grounded via wrist straps or a flooring/footwear system.
 While the basic principle of “controlling static electricity to a level that minimizes damage” should be followed, complete removal of charge generation is not achievable.